 Hong Kong is one of the best cities in the world to try different types of cuisine.
-But the best food in Hong Kong has to be the Hong Kong-style dishes that are inspired by traditional Cantonese cuisine, British food culture and other Asian cuisines.
+But the best food in Hong Kong has to be the Hong Kong style food that is inspired by traditional Cantonese cuisine, British food culture and other Asian cuisines.

-Hong Kong food culture is all about wholesome ingredients, easily accessible (because they can be found anywhere), and completely affordable.
-No matter where you are in the city, you can always find delicious local food at any time of the day.
+Hong Kong food culture is all about wholesome ingredients, accessibility (because they can be found anywhere), and affordability.
+No matter where you are in the city, you can always find the best HK food at any time of the day.

 I was born in Hong Kong but grew up in Toronto, Canada.
 However, when it comes to eating in Hong Kong, I consider myself a local.
-And I consider myself a foodie, which means I spend way too much time researching and looking for good local food.
-But at least I can share everything I know with you in this post.
+And I consider myself a foodie (because I spend way too much time researching and looking for good food).

-There are many places to eat in Hong Kong but the best ones are in Hong Kong cafes serving Hong Kong-style food or Hong Kong cuisine.
+There are many places to eat in Hong Kong but the best ones are at the typical Hong Kong style cafe that serves Hong Kong-style food or Hong Kong cuisine.
 This type of food is an eclectic mix of Cantonese cuisine with influences from British culture and a mixture of other Asian cuisines like Japanese and Southeast Asian.

-Also known as cha chaang teng (translation: tea restaurant), this type of cafe serves the best local food in Hong Kong.
+Also known as cha chaang teng (translation: tea restaurant), this type of Hong Kong diner serves the best local food in Hong Kong.
 It has a la carte dishes and set meals for breakfast, lunch, afternoon tea and dinner.
 Typically, a set meal comes with an entree and a hot beverage.

-Here are some additional tips for eating in Hong Kong:
+Here are some additional tips for diving into HK food culture:

 - Most cafes and restaurants accept either cash or Octopus Card, a rechargeable smartcard

-- During peak hours, some restaurants will require you to share the table with other patrons.
+- During peak hours, some Hong Kong style cafes will require you to share the table with other patrons.
 It is very common to share a table with strangers.
 But don’t feel obligated to talk to them.
 Most people keep to themselves.

 - Lunchtime is extremely busy.
-Avoid the long queues by going between 2:30 to 3:00 pm and order the cheaper afternoon tea menu.
+Avoid the long queues by going between 2:30-3pm and ordering the cheaper afternoon tea menu.

-- Speaking of afternoon tea, most cafes have an afternoon tea set meal which includes a smaller portion of the main course and a hot beverage.
+- Speaking of afternoon tea, most HK cafes have an afternoon tea set meal which includes a smaller portion of the main course and a hot beverage.
 The meal is cheaper and the cafe is usually not as busy.
-It is usually between 2:30 to 5:30 pm.
+It is usually between 2:30-5:30pm.

 - Bring your own napkin/tissue.
 It is a Hong Kong thing.